ChrisLTD/ChrisLTD.com/readme.md

 This is the code for my Jekyll powered portfolio site and blog.

 ## YAML Front Matter
+* Use "class" variable to add a class to the body tag, also used for loading javascript in the default layout, and menu highlighting
+* Use "date" variable set to the future for drafts `date: 3033-09-09 06:66:00 +1000`
 * Use "comments" variable to add disqus comments
-* Use "class" variable to add a class to the body tag
-* Use "date" variable set to the future for drafts `date: 3033-09-09 06:66:00 +1000`

 ## Local testing
 Generate and turn on server: `jekyll --server --future'